 Games at National-lottery.co.uk

 There are a variety of lotteries to play, including EuroMillions.
-In the National Lottery, players get to choose 6 numbers between 1 and 49.
+In the National Lottery, players get to choose six numbers between 1 and 49.
 Winners have to guess at least 3 of the numbers to win a prize.
-Should the jackpot not be won that week, then the it is rolled over to the following week.
-Registering is straight forward, but they do not accept credit cards and they only accept debit cards registered in the UK and Isle of Man.
+Should the jackpot not be won that week, then it is rolled over to the following week.
+Registering is straightforward, but they do not accept credit cards, and they only accept debit cards registered in the UK and Isle of Man.

 National Lottery Customer Support